 - applying cold or heat therapy for pain and swelling, respectively

-- wearing an elbow splint
+- wearing an elbow splint for periods

 - avoiding activities or sports that aggravate symptoms